My Workers' Comp Case Was Denied, NOW What?

 YouTube Video

-It's not uncommon for insurance companies to deny worker's compensation claims.
-In fact, they'll often do so, hoping that you'll just accept their decision and give up, saving them thousands of dollars in benefits that they would otherwise have to pay you.
-Don't laugh.
-It happens all the time and it pays to fight back.
+It's not uncommon for insurance companies to deny workers' compensation claims.
+In fact, they often hope you'll accept their decision without a fight, saving them thousands of dollars in benefits they would otherwise owe you.
+It happens all the time, but you don't have to accept their decision.
 Approximately 47% of injured workers who received settlements for their case initially had their claim denied.
-Which means you have a good chance of getting benefits if you're willing to fight back against their decision.
+This means you have a good chance of getting benefits if you're willing to fight back.

-But what's the step by step process for beating the big bad insurance company?
-How can you make sure you win your case in court?
-And what mistakes do injured workers make that end up losing their claims entirely?
-We are going to answer all of those questions right now.
+But what's the step-by-step process for challenging the insurance company?
+How can you ensure you win your case in court?
+And what mistakes do injured workers make that can cost them their claims entirely?
+Let's break it down.

 Why Was My Claim Denied?

-There are a lot of reasons why a claim might get denied, and the answer will determine how you appeal the decision.
-You should be able to find an explanation in the notice of denial sent by the insurance company.
-Some of the most common reasons include:
+If your workers' comp claim gets denied, the most important question is, "why?"
+Understanding the reason for the denial will determine how you appeal the decision.
+You should find an explanation in the notice of denial sent by the insurance company.
+Common reasons include:

 • Preexisting conditions